algobulls/algobulls_help_site/docs/member/tweak.md

 All strategy related parameters are listed here.

-* -`Candle` - trategy will be performed on user defined candle.
+* -`Candle` - Strategy will be performed on user defined candle.
 User can change candle size from here and can customize trading for his/her preferred candle size.
 User can choose either of below candle sizes:
 ·  1 minute
 ·  3 minutes
 ·  5 minutes